 If you are looking for a simple treat for camping, and you’re willing to step outside the S’more box, you’ve come to the right place.

 Are you in charge of dessert for your Lake Powell trip or your family reunion?
-The possibilities are endless with this basic recipe (see suggestions below).
+The possibilities are endless with Kash’s Red Raspberry Dutch Oven Cobbler (see suggestions below).
 If it were any more simple it would be take out.

 This treat is perfect paired with fresh raspberries and cream, or stacked (Dutch oven talk) withKash’s Black Cherry Chocolate Dutch Oven Cobbler, for your favorite chocoholic.